peixuanWu/Rif-Diff/README.md

 ## Update
 #### 1. 2024.12.1:
-We are sumbmitting this paper and have released some code.
+We are submitting this paper and have released some code.
 All the code will be released after the paper is received.
 Good luck to me!

 ## Environment
  - [x] python 3.8.10
  - [x] torch 2.0.0
  - [x] torchvision 0.15.1
  - [x] numpy 1.24.2

+   ......
  - Recommend：The requirements for the environment in PyTorch are not strict and you can freely configure it according to your needs and circumstances.

-## Visual Comparison

-#### 1. For MFF task

-#### 2. For MEF task

-#### 3. For IVF task

 ## To test
 ### 1. Pretrain Weights
-We provide the pretrain weights for multi-focus image fusion、multi-exposure image fusion, and infrared and visible image fusion.
+We provide the pretrain weights for multi-focus image fusion, multi-exposure image fusion, and infrared and visible image fusion.
 Download the weights and put it into the corresponding folder.

-The pretrain weight for multi-focus image fusion is at [Baidu Drive](https://pan.baidu.com/s/14C7S3gImgB8BCecZxyb4jQ?pwd=jf16) (code: jf16).

-The pretrain weight for multi-exposure image fusion is at [Baidu Drive](https://pan.baidu.com/s/1_g0EnQwq6QP-8BVCA1anQA?pwd=7aq7) (code: 7aq7).

-The pretrain weight for infrared and visible image fusion is at  [Baidu Drive](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) (code: ep8v).
+The pretrain weight is at [Baidu Drive](https://pan.baidu.com/s/1my79LIUVnW2uwN8iAIU1PQ?pwd=zt4t) (code:zt4t).

 ### 2. Test dataset
-Download the test dataset from [**Lytro dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MFF task, and put it in **./test_img/lytro/**.

-Download the test dataset from [**MEFB dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for MEF task, and put it in **./test_img/MEFB/**.

-Download the test dataset from [**TNO dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for IVF task, and put it in **./test_img/TNO/**.

-Download the test dataset from [**MSRS dataset**](https://pan.baidu.com/s/1XyRdu1ZXBvvKhmROjzmYdg?pwd=ep8v) for IVF task, and put it in **./test_img/MSRS/**.
+We provide the test dataset for multi-focus image fusion, multi-exposure image fusion, and infrared and visible image fusion.
+Download and put them into the corresponding folders.

+The test dataset are at [Baidu Drive](https://pan.baidu.com/s/1hSLfkC5YurIQvi8yvqxX-w?pwd=hck4)(code:hck4).

-- Recommend：You may employ the test dataset offered by us or utilize your own test dataset.
+- Recommend：You may utilize your own test dataset to test our model and perform comparison experiments.
+- Note：Our datasets are derived from the widely used public datasets, which has been cited in our paper.

 ### 3. Prepare your dataset
     test_img/